anachkhaidze/immigration_2025/README.md

   RoBERTa-based sentiment scores are used to bias frame predictions (e.g., negative responses are more likely to reflect negative frames like *Resource Strain*).

 - **Statistical Analysis**
-  OLS regression models examine how frame endorsement varies across experimental conditions and political affiliations.
+  OLS regression models examine how frame endorsement varies across metaphor conditions and political affiliations.

 - **Visualizations**
   Clean barplots and interaction visualizations highlight differences in metaphor usage and frame prevalence.